BPS invariants from $p$-adic integrals: Gerbes and Tate duality

 \begin{proof}[Proof of Proposition \ref{lemma:smallest_integers}] To simplify the notation we drop the subscript $X/F$.
 By the previous discussion and Theorem \ref{thm:Tate_duality} we see that $d_0\cdot f_0 \equiv 0$ if and only if $\alpha_0^{d_0}$ is equivalent to the trivial $\BG_m$-gerbe on $\Pic^0$.
 We thus need to show that the latter holds if and only if $\Pic^{d_0}(F)$ is non-empty.

-To see this we consider the category of dualizable commutative group stacks $\DCGS_F$ over $\Spec(F)$, see for example \cite{brochardduality} for a detailed account.
-The internal hom-functor $D(\cdot) = \sheafhom(\cdot ,B\G_m)$ induces an anti-quivalence on $\DCGS_F$ satifsying $D\circ D = Id$ and extending the usual duality functor on abelian varieties.
+We consider the category of dualizable commutative group stacks $\DCGS_F$ over $\Spec(F)$, see for example \cite{brochardduality} for a detailed account.
+The internal hom-functor $D(\cdot) = \sheafhom(\cdot ,B\G_m)$ induces an anti-equivalence on $\DCGS_F$ satisfying $D\circ D = Id$ and extending the usual duality functor on abelian varieties.
 Furthermore there is an auto-equivalence $D(\PIC) \cong \PIC$ \cite[Section 3.2]{Travkin:2011fk}.
-By \cite[Proposition 3.18]{brochardduality} we see that the short exact sequence
+Thus applying $D$ to the short exact sequence